Something very nice, and positive, about the land area called Sweden,

 Keep in mind, many of the Swedish political

-parties originates from Germany.
+parties originate from Germany.

 We also don't know at this time if the police will